 It is unclear whether the United States should continue to subsidize the purchase of homes.
 While U.S. subsidies may have helped expand homeownership, they also may have made the economy more susceptible to shocks and more prone to sluggish recovery, as well as led households and financial institutions to take on risks that can jeopardize the economy at large.

-• Indirect homeownership subsidies through the government-sponsored enterprises (GSEs) have arguably encouraged greater risk-taking in mortgage markets at taxpayer expense.
+• Indirect homeownership subsidies through government-sponsored enterprises (GSEs) have arguably encouraged greater risk-taking in mortgage markets at taxpayer expense.
 Many of the benefits have not been passed on to lower-income households.

-• Withdrawing GSE subsidies could raise the cost of the popular 30-year fixed-rate mortgage, but it is not clear that this effect would be large.
+• Withdrawing GSE subsidies could raise the cost of the popular 30-year, fixed-rate mortgage, but it is not clear that this effect would be large.

-• The mortgage interest tax deduction has likely benefited wealthy households most.
+• The mortgage interest tax deduction likely has benefited wealthy households most.
 Moreover, research suggests that it encourages people to purchase larger homes than they were already planning to buy, rather than encouraging greater homeownership.

 • If the United States continues to pursue homeownership subsidies, policymakers should consider efforts that subsidize the accumulation of housing equity rather than housing debt, as has been done in other countries.

-Should We Subsidize Homeownership?
+Should the Government Subsidize Homeownership?

 In the United States, subsidies to housing finance take two dominant forms:

 Meanwhile, not all the gains of taxpayer support to the GSEs have accrued to homeowners.
 Economist Wayne Passmore of the Federal Reserve Board of Governors estimated the market value of the GSE subsidy to be between $122 billion and $182 billion (Passmore 2005).
-Passmore concludes that more than half of those gains are likely retained by GSE shareholders rather than passed through to homebuyers in the form of more affordable mortgage financing, though other estimates vary.
+He concludes that more than half of those gains likely are retained by GSE shareholders rather than passed through to homebuyers in the form of more affordable mortgage financing, though other estimates vary.

 In the Richmond Fed's view, limiting or eliminating the type of subsidy that the GSEs provide to mortgage finance would be the most effective way to ensure a stable market for home mortgages.
 Many existing reform proposals, even if they significantly wind down or dissolve the GSEs, retain a role for government guarantees to promote affordable housing (for a recent example, see a February 2013 report produced by the Bipartisan Policy Center).
 As reform proceeds, a key risk is that an entity or function could emerge in place of the GSEs, that is, one that similarly enjoys the market perception that it would be rescued in the event of failure.
 Policymakers should work to prevent these expectations from arising.
-To the extent that the government continues to support housing finance, the terms should be made explicit.
-Firms receiving support should be charged premiums to offset the subsidy provided to them, and they should be regulated appropriately (Lacker and Weinberg 2010).
+To the extent that the government continues to support housing finance, the terms should be made explicit: Firms receiving support should be charged premiums to offset the subsidy provided to them, and they should be regulated appropriately (Lacker and Weinberg 2010).

 Direct Subsidies to Homeowners

-The mortgage interest tax deduction has also led to unintended distributional effects.
+The mortgage interest tax deduction also has led to unintended distributional effects.
 The deduction is regressive in nature since wealthier households are more likely to itemize their tax deductions.
 The wealthy are also more likely to have larger homes and, consequently, larger mortgage interest payments to deduct.
-In 2006, households in the lowest 60 percent of the income distribution received 3 percent of the mortgage interest deduction proceeds, while the top 20 percent of filers received more than 80 percent (Gale, Gruber, and Stephens-Davidowitz 2007).
-In addition, theoretical (Cho and Francis 2010) and empirical research (Glaeser and Shapiro 2002) suggests that the mortgage interest deduction doesn't have a large effect on homeownership rates.
+In 2006, households in the lowest 60 percent of the income distribution received 3 percent of the mortgage interest deduction benefits, while the top 20 percent of filers received more than 80 percent (Gale, Gruber, and Stephens-Davidowitz 2007).
+In addition, theoretical (Cho and Francis 2011) and empirical research (Glaeser and Shapiro 2002) suggest that the mortgage interest deduction doesn't have a large effect on homeownership rates.
 These findings, combined with the fact that most of the gains from the mortgage interest deduction go to higher-income households, suggest that the tax benefits tend to go to individuals who were already willing to buy a home.
-In other words, rather than pushing households into homeownership, the mortgage interest deduction may simply encourage people to purchase larger homes than they were already planning to buy.
+In other words, rather than pushing households into homeownership, the mortgage interest deduction may simply encourage people to purchase larger homes than they already were planning to buy.

-Richmond Fed Research and Speeches
+Richmond Fed References

 Haltom, Renee.
 "Foreign Housing Finance."
-Region Focus, Second Quarter 2011, pp. 12-18.
+Region Focus, Second Quarter 2011, vol. 15, no. 2, pp. 12-18.

 Karahan, Fatih, and Serena Rhee.
 "Geographical Reallocation and Unemployment during the Great Recession: The Role of the Housing Bust."
 Federal Reserve Bank of New York Staff Reports, No. 605, March 2013.

 Passmore, S. Wayne.
 "The GSE Implicit Subsidy and the Value of Government Ambiguity."
-Real Estate Economics, Sept.
-2005, vol. 33, no. 3, pp. 465-486.
-(Earlier working paper version available online.)
+Real Estate Economics, September 2005, vol. 33, no. 3, pp. 465-486.
+(A working paper version is available online.)